Scholarships for Current Students

 - showing leadership through initiatives related to libraries or records or information environments or external professional associations.”

 Entries will be judged based on creative presentation in the form of descriptive text, data points, visual elements, and your overall ability to convey your thoughts on one of the topics described above.
-Once you have created your presentation, complete the online scholarship application form (form will be open from October 1, 2017 through November 15, 2017).
+Once you have created your presentation, complete the online scholarship application form (form will be open from January 2 through May 1, 2018).
 The scholarship applications will not be reviewed until after the application deadline.

-Applications will be accepted beginning on October 1, 2017, and the deadline to apply for a Special Session Scholarship is November 15, 2017.
-Scholarships will only be awarded to students enrolled in the MLIS or MARA program for spring 2018.
+Applications will be accepted beginning on January 2, 2018, and the deadline to apply for a Special Session Scholarship is May 1, 2018.
+Scholarships will only be awarded to students enrolled in the MLIS or MARA program for fall 2018.

-The scholarship committee members will review all submissions, select recipients, and notify recipients in mid-December 2017.
+The scholarship committee members will review all submissions, select recipients, and notify recipients in mid-July 2018.

 Receiving Scholarship Funds